Art History - BA

 ART 4604 Slide Library Internship

-Art history majors satisfy the Writing Requirement for Majors by completing ARTH 2650W Modern Art.
+Art history majors satisfy the Writing Requirement for Majors by completing ARTH 3500W Art and Power.
 They complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000W The Reflective Woman or CORE 2000W The Reflective Woman, CORE 3990W Global Search for Justice, and any other writing-intensive course in another department).